ligato/docs/docs/developer-guide/plugin-lookup.md

 }
 ```

 Almost all cn-infra plugins use the `DefaultPlugin` global variable.
 It constructs a new instance of the plugin with pre-defined dependency fields.
-A good practice is to ensure the default plugin instance is usable and able to init without any customization.

-The `NewPlugin()` is a base constructor.
-If used without any options, the default instance is returned.
-Note that some dependencies in the example are set to default instances of other plugins.
-This method should be used only if one needs to customize plugin dependencies.
+Cn-infra defines `NewPlugin()` as a base constructor.
+This constructor returns a default instance of the plugin if you don't include any options.
+Note that some dependencies in the example above rely on the default instances of other plugins.
+Use this technique only if you need to customize plugin dependencies.

 The example uses three options:

-* `UseDeps(cb func(*Deps))` is useful if some or all dependencies should be customized.
-It replaces the whole `Dep` with all fields.
+* `UseDeps(cb func(*Deps))` replaces the whole `Dep` structure with all fields.
+If you require customization of some or all of your dependencies, use this function.
+<br></br>
-* `UseDep2(d2 dep2.SomePlugin)` replaces a specific dependency with a desired value
+* `UseDep2(d2 dep2.SomePlugin)` replaces a specific dependency with a desired value.
+<br></br>
-* `UseDep3(d3 dep3.SomePlugin)` sets a dependency which is an empty value by default.
-This is useful for dependencies which are not optional.
+* `UseDep3(d3 dep3.SomePlugin)` sets a dependency, which by default, is an empty value.
+Use this function for non-optional dependencies.

-This scheme makes it possible to define multiple instances of the same plugin with different dependencies.
-A good example is the kvdbsync plugin, which can be instantiated multiple times with different key-value plugins such as etcd and Redis.
+This scheme lets you define multiple instances of the same plugin with different dependencies.
+For example, you can instantiate the kvdbsync plugin multiple times with different key-value plugins, one for etcd, and one for Redis.

+!!!
+Tip
+    Keep your code clean by ensuring the default plugin instance can call the `init()` method without any customization.

+---

 ### Plugin Lookup Procedure

-Plugin lookup handles the ordering process in various scenarios where multiple plugins possess complicated dependencies.
-It accomplishes this by building a tree-like structure to determine which plugins should be loaded first.
-The advantage of this approach is that only the top level plugin needs to be defined.
-Plugin lookup can then locate dependent plugins, even in a multi-layer scenario.
+Plugin lookup handles the ordering process in scenarios where multiple plugins have complicated dependencies.
+It builds a tree-like structure to determine which plugins to load first.
+You only need to define a top-level plugin.
+Plugin lookup locates dependent plugins for you, even in a multi-layer scenario.

-For example, if P1 depends on P2, which depends on P3, defining P1 is sufficient.
-The other plugins will be found.
-Therefore it is good practice to define a top-level plugin; Plugin lookup will locate all other plugins required for the application.
+For example, if **P1** depends on **P2**, which depends on **P3**, then you only need to define **P1**.
+Plugin lookup locates the other plugins.

 !!!
-Note
-    Plugin lookup is called only in `AllPlugins()` method.
+Tip
+    Keep your code clean by defining a top-level plugin.
+Plugin lookup will locate all other plugins and dependencies required for the application.

+---

-### Cross dependencies
+### Cross Dependencies

-What if two plugins are dependent on each other?
+What happens if you have two plugins, both dependent on the other?
 Plugin lookup can handle this scenario.

-Let's show how this works with the following two files: `P1.go` and `P2.go`.
+Let's take an example.
+Start with the following two files: `P1.go` and `P2.go`.

 ```go
 // P1.go